 How can we help you?

-We are happy to answer questions about our services and procedures.
+As your Crawfordsville dentist, we are happy to answer questions about our services and procedures.

 These are a selection of some common questions that patients have.
 If your question isn't answered here, please contact our office.
 It's important to us that our patients understand their dental care.
+You can also learn more about us on our business page, and make sure to check the map for directions before your visit.

 For most plans, the answer is YES.
 Medicare and many medical insurance carriers recognize a home sleep study as an accurate and efficient way to rule out obstructive sleep apnea.
 As a result most insurance plans are starting to cover this expense.